Asian shares advance after Wall St rally; gold extends gains

 So far, profit reports have been better than Wall Street forecasts, though still far weaker than a year earlier because of the recession.

-But worries are rising about an uptick in layoffs across the country as businesses close down again amid growing coronavirus counts across much of the Sun Belt.
+But worries are rising about an uptick in layoffs across the country as businesses close down again amid growing coronavirus counts.
 Lawmakers are haggling over how to support the economy as an extra $600 in weekly unemployment benefits from the U.S. government is set to expire soon.
 Democrats and Republicans still have much to negotiate.

 The yield on the 10-year Treasury note ticked up to 0.62% from 0.60% late Monday.

-Benchmark U.S. crude picked up 8 cents to $41.68 per barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark U.S. crude gave up 8 cents to $41.52 per barrel in electronic trading on the New York Mercantile Exchange.
 It gained 31 cents to settle at $41.60 per barrel on Monday.

 AP Business writers Alex Veiga, Damian J. Troise and Stan Choe contributed.